Recently, I talked to a guy who is living in the United States on an E2 Visa.

 The E2 Visa Requirements

 To qualify, for the E2 visa, you have to be a national of a country that has a treaty of commerce and friendship with the United States.
-If you meet the nationality requirement, you can make an “at risk” investment into a commercial enterprise in the United States to obtain the E2 Visa.
+Once you’ve cleared that hurdle, you can make an “at risk” investment into a commercial enterprise in the States to snag that coveted E2 visa.

 Your investment will not qualify unless it is large enough to ensure the successful operation of the business.
 Although there is no minimum monetary requirement, investments of $100,000 or more tend to fare the best.